-A: All players will be staying in the UOI (Boys) and CSU (Girls) dorm rooms while on campus.
+A: All players will be staying in the Linfield College dorm rooms while on campus.
 Per our packing list, please ensure all players bring their own bedding, pillows and towels as they will not be provided.

 Q: What are the dorms like?

-A: Each dorm room includes one player per bed, shared bathroom, living space and study areas, a kitchenette with microwave, refrigerator and sink and air conditioning.
+A: Each dorm room includes one player per bed, shared bathroom, living space and study areas, a kitchenette with microwave, refrigerator and sink.

 Q: Where will the players be training?

-A: All trainings will be held at UOI (Boys) and CSU (Girls) on their campus fields.
+A: All trainings will be held at Linfield College on their campus fields and McMinnville High School.